zacksanders/Data-Science-Projects/README.md

 [origami disc for hoolia](origami_disc_for_hoolia): A short script to find line segments of a disk for DNA origami.

-[wages](wages): Prediction of wages using a random forest of logic trees.
+[wages](wages): Prediction of wages using a random forest of decision trees.

 By Zachary Sanders-Bellis